Our Learning Story

 The History of Hudson Road Elementary School

-Hudson Road Elementary School is a K-6 school located at the base of Mount Boucherie, close to Highway 97 on the Westside of Kelowna.
+Hudson Road Elementary School is a K-5 school located at the base of Mount Boucherie, close to Highway 97 on the Westside of Lake Okanagan.
 The school was built in 1978.
 A renovation and addition were completed in 1993.
 A staffroom, office, multi-purpose room, kitchen, computer lab, classroom and learning resource centre were added while the existing facility was upgraded.
-At present, all classrooms are being used to meet the needs of the school population.
+At present, most classrooms are being used to meet the needs of the school population.
 The schoolyard with its hills, large playing fields and excellent adventure playground, is the envy of many other schools.
 The site is well used by the entire community year round.
 Hudson Road is a primary rental site and the sports fields and school facility are used by the community for basketball, soccer, baseball and other sporting and community activities.
 The location of the school, near ponds, parks and the Mount Boucherie Community Complex, provides for many educational opportunities that are within walking distance or a short drive.
-Public transportation gives easy access to both Kelowna and Westbank.
+Public transportation gives easy access to both Kelowna and West Kelowna.

 Parents are supportive of this school.
 Regular attendance at conferences and special events is a reliable indicator of this.
-The Parent Advisory Council is an active and vital group involved in community building through their Welcome back BBQ, Hot Lunch Program, Winter and Spring carnivals, and teacher appreciation luncheon.
+The Parent Advisory Council is an active and vital group involved in community building through their Welcome back BBQ, Hot Lunch Program, Winter Carnival, and teacher appreciation luncheon.
 Fundraising for school initiatives, as well as taking an interest in school programs, are a major focus of the Parent Advisory Council.

 As a community of students, staff and parents, our goal is to promote a safe environment where there is trust and respect for self and others.
 Each student is encouraged to show initiative and responsibility towards life-long learning.